SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 An application domain represents a namespace where applications, events, and schemas can live.
 Within this namespace, you can create a suite of applications, events and schemas that are independent of other application domains.
 In our NYC Taxi use case we introduced earlier, we may group application into different domains, for ex. we may have a domain for our rideshare apps and services, one for our back-office apps where we invoicing and background checks are being processed, and maybe another domains for analytics where we group apps that are responsible for analyzing the successful operation of our rideshare services.

-In the Event Portal you will associate all objects like Consumer Groups, Topics, Schemea, etc, to one or more Application Domains.
+In the Event Portal you will associate all objects like Consumer Groups, Topics, Schema, etc, to one or more Application Domains.

 You can further group multiple domains into a *Workspace*, which will make it easier to review our Discovery scan.
 So our Analytics, Operations, and Back-Office Application Domain in the NYC taxi example could be part of a single Workspace.